bv-ankit/onboarding-project-2/README.md

 # onboarding-project-2
-Todo App built using Ruby on Rails
+Blog App built using Ruby on Rails